kulkarni-priyanka/theme_identification_yc_investments/README.md

 ## References

 [1] Ercan Atagün, Bengisu Hartoka, and Ahmet Albayrak.
 Topic modeling using lda and bert techniques: Teknofest example.
 In 2021 6th International Conference on Computer
-Science and Engineering (UBMK), pages 660-664, 2021.\\
+Science and Engineering (UBMK), pages 660-664, 2021.<br />
 [2] David M. Blei, A. Ng, and Michael I. Jordan.
 Latent dirichlet allocation.
 J. Mach.
-Learn.
-Res., 3:993 1022, 2001.\\
+Learn.Res., 3:993 1022, 2001.<br />
 [3] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 BERT: Pre-training of deep bidirectional transformers for language understanding.
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pages 4171-4186, Minneapolis, Minnesota, June 2019.
-Association for Computational Linguistics.\\
+Association for Computational Linguistics.<br />
 [4] Krzysztof Piªat.
-Y combinator investment from 2005 to 2019, Nov 2019.\\
+Y combinator investment from 2005 to 2019, Nov 2019.<br />
 [5] Michael Röder, Andreas Both, and Alexander Hinneburg.
 Exploring the space of topic coherence measures.
-In Proceedings of the eighth ACM international conference on Web search and data mining, pages 399-408, 2015.\\
+In Proceedings of the eighth ACM international conference on Web search and data mining, pages 399-408, 2015.<br />
 [6] Rita Sevastjanova.
-Explained, Apr 2016.\\
+Explained, Apr 2016.<br />
 [7] Steve Shao.
-Contextual topic identication, Mar 2020.\\
+Contextual topic identication, Mar 2020.<br />
 [8] Shaheen Syed and Marco Spruit.
 Full-text or abstract? examining topic coherence scores using latent dirichlet allocation.
-In 2017 IEEE International Conference on Data Science and Advanced Analytics (DSAA), pages 165-174, 2017.\\
+In 2017 IEEE International Conference on Data Science and Advanced Analytics (DSAA), pages 165-174, 2017.<br />